nickmmark/save-the-RIJ/README.md

 should intensivists routinely place central lines in the right internal jugular or save that site for potential future lines?

 ### Clincial context
 Some intensivists and institutions strongly believe that the right internal jugular vein should be preserved in case a patient requires a hemodialysis line in the future.
 The "`Save the RIJ`" dogma is based on the premise that it is technically more difficult to place hemodialysis lines in the LIJ (or femoral) vein.
-Proponents argue that by preserving the RIJ, the "**cumulative procedural risk**"[1] can be lowered.
+[Proponents argue](https://pubmed.ncbi.nlm.nih.gov/39755012/) that by preserving the RIJ, the "**cumulative procedural risk**" can be lowered.

 I disagree.